 Getting to know these bipolar shadows makes it easier to identify their thoughts and behavioral patterns within yourself.

 I highly recommend Moore and Gillette’s King, Warrior, Magician, Lover.
 It’s one of the most important books on psychology I’ve ever read.

 Exercise #5: The 3-2-1 Shadow Process

-If you want a step-by-step method for shadow work, try the 3-2-1 Shadow Process developed by integral philosophy Ken Wilber in Integral Life Practice.
+If you want a step-by-step method for working with your shadow, try the 3-2-1 Shadow Process developed by integral philosophy Ken Wilber in Integral Life Practice.